 After a successful pancreas transplant, your new pancreas will make the insulin your body needs, so you'll no longer need insulin therapy to treat type 1 diabetes.

-Diabetes cure rate is 80% at 10-years and the chances of a diabetic being alive at 25 years after a simultaneous kidney pancreas transplant is 70% versus 27% if the diabetic went in for a kidney transplant alone.
+The Diabetes cure rate is 80% at 10-years and the chances of a diabetic being alive at 25 years after a simultaneous kidney pancreas transplant are 70% versus 27% if the diabetic went in for a kidney transplant alone.

 Type 1 diabetes is the most common reason for pancreatic transplants.
 This disorder could be cured with a pancreatic transplant.
 However, because the adverse effects of a pancreas transplant can be severe, it is usually reserved for patients with substantial diabetic issues.